Gitstar-OC/nyx/README.md

 # NYX

+Writing MDX inside a Nextjs app is the easiest thing.
+Learn how to do that!

+In progress // commented code
 <!--
-Writing MDX inside a Nextjs app is easy.
-Learn how to do that!

 "NYX - Next.js MDX Template
 Welcome to NYX, a Next.js template repository designed to make it easy to build websites or applications with MDX (Markdown + JSX).
 This template provides a pre-configured Next.js setup with MDX support, allowing you to create content-rich pages with the power of Markdown and React components.
 Whether you're building a blog, documentation site, or a personal portfolio, NYX has you covered!
 Features

-Next.js 14 with App Router
+Next.js 15 with App Router
 MDX integration for writing Markdown with JSX
 Tailwind CSS for styling
 Pre-configured ESLint and Prettier for code quality